Travancore Medical College Hospital

-Travancore Medical College Hospital or Travancore Medicity Medical College is a private medical college situated in the city of Kollam, Kerala, india.
-Medicity was established in 2008, which is managed and run by Quilon Medical Trust.
+Travancore Medical College Hospital or Travancore Medicity Medical College is a private medical college situated in the city of Kollam, Kerala, India.
+Medicity was established in 2008, and is managed and run by Quilon Medical Trust.

 Travancore Medical College is an ISO 9001:2008 certified Medical College and is affiliated to Kerala University of Health Sciences, permitted by Medical Council of India (MCI) to offer education in medicine and nursing at the undergraduate level.
-Travancore Medical College Hospital spread over 98 acres of land.
+Travancore Medical College Hospital is on 98 acres of land.